Revolutionary Armed Forces of Colombia

 Colombia, with some activities-extortion, kidnapping, logistics, and R&R-in Venezuela, Panama, and Ecuador.

-Cuba provides some medical care and political consultation.
+Cuba provided some medical care and political consultation.
 Explosives management training for the FARC by the IRA, and possibly by other foreign-based terrorists suspected by the Colombians, such as Cubans, Iranians, ETA (the Spanish Basque terrorist group), among others, has markedly improved the FARC's proficiency in urban terrorism.

 The FARC habitually used safe havens in Ecuador because of Ecuador's inability to control its border and territory, and in Venezuela, because of difficult terrain and the apparent laissez faire complicity and demonstrated support of Caracas for the FARC.
 According to the International Crisis Group of Brussels, the weak link in Colombia's security policy was its undefended and open borders.
 Brazil and Peru made serious efforts to prevent the FARC from using their territories.